Alexander Island

-Alexander Island, which is also known as Alexander I Island, Alexander I Land, Alexander Land, Alexander I Archipelago, and Zemlja Alexandra I, is the largest island of Antarctica.
+Alexander Island, also known as Alexander I Island, Alexander I Land, Alexander Land, Alexander I Archipelago, and Zemlja Alexandra I, is the largest island of Antarctica.
 It lies in the Bellingshausen Sea west of Palmer Land, Antarctic Peninsula from which it is separated by Marguerite Bay and George VI Sound.
 The George VI Ice Shelf entirely fills George VI Sound and connects Alexander Island to Palmer Land.
 The island partly surrounds Wilkins Sound, which lies to its west.
 Alexander Island is about 240 mi long in a north–south direction, 50 mi wide in the north, and 150 mi wide in the south.
 Alexander Island is the second-largest uninhabited island in the world, after Devon Island.

 History

 Alexander Island was discovered on January 28, 1821, by a Russian expedition under Fabian Gottlieb von Bellingshausen, who named it Alexander I Land for the reigning Tsar Alexander I of Russia.

 What, in fact, is an island, was believed to be part of the Antarctic mainland until 1940.
 Its insular nature was proven in December 1940, by a two-person sledge party composed of Finn Ronne and Carl Eklund of the United States Antarctic Service.
 In the 1950s, a British base administered as part of the British Antarctic Territory was constructed as Fossil Bluff (Base KG).

 The island was claimed by the United Kingdom in 1908 as part of the British Antarctic Territory.
 Territorial claims have also been set by both Chile (in 1940) and Argentina (in 1942).
 Currently, under the Antarctic Treaty no claim has been officially recognized.
 The island contains the British Fossil Bluff meteorological centre and refuelling base.